How could self-soothing strategies help the children you serve?

 OUTCOMES

-Overall, aggregated data were compiled from all days when the video curriculum was used, compared with days the video curriculum was not used, resulting in:
+Overall, aggregated data were compiled from all days when the video Library was used, compared with days the video Library was not used, resulting in:

 • A sweeping pattern of more positive teacher evaluations of the students’ behavior and more overall readiness to learn during wellness video days.